aherbert/gdsc-super/README.md

         cd GDSC-Super
         git submodule update --remote
         mvn package install -DskipTests=true
-        cd ..

     This will create a jar file for each module into a directory named [module]/target.
-The dependencies will be put into the [module]/target/dist/lib directory.
+The dependencies will be put into the [module]/target/dependencies directory.

-    Note that the Maven package routine puts all dependencies into the [module]/target/dist/lib directory even if they are not required by the GDSC code (it does not check what functions are actually used by the code).
+    Note that the Maven package routine puts all dependencies into the [module]/target/dependencies directory even if they are not required by the GDSC code (it does not check what functions are actually used by the code).

 3. Copy the GDSC code to the plugins directory of ImageJ